Corporal John Frank Russell Bray

 WOUNDED IN ACTION- GASSED 19TH APRIL 1918

 The Germans frequently deployed mustard gas and phosgene during their Spring Offensive, and gas attacks were a common tactic to weaken enemy defences before infantry assaults.
-John was wounded in action with a gas attack on 19th April 1918.
+Frank was wounded in action with a gas attack on 19th April 1918.
 Immediate washing was essential to prevent blistering and skin burns.

 HOSPITALISED UK 28th APRIL 1918